p/wolis-phpbb/README.md

 files that PHP creates.
 15. Choose your database engine and create a database for wolis.

+### MySQL stop words

+MySQL by default refuses to search for some words that are legitimate, such as "welcome".
+In order for wolis to work with mysql, mysql must be told to not use a stop word list.
+This can be accomplished via the following entry in `/etc/my.cnf`:

+	[mysqld]
+	ft_stopword_file=''

 ## Usage

 To run all tests: